When to Seek Help for your Post-Traumatic Stress Disorder

 At Lifeskills South Florida, simple and complex PTSD is treated through targeted trauma treatment such as Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR).
 CPT is evidence-based and has been proven to treat individuals struggling with PTSD effectively.
 CPT aims to retrain the brain to think differently about the traumatic event.
 EMDR is an 8-phase approach to treatment that has been researched extensively and proven effective for the treatment of trauma.
 The client-centered approach allows the clinician to facilitate the client’s healing mechanism by stimulating the innate information processing system in the brain.

 After a disaster, or mass violence event, individuals should be encouraged to talk to others and get support.
 Many people will feel because they were not directly involved, they should not be upset or experience symptoms of traumatic stress.
 However, it is critical to address your needs and seek help.
 At Lifeskills South Florida, our highly trained and specialized staff can help you cope with your symptoms and get your life back on track.
 We currently offer five clinical tracks and offer each client an individualized treatment plan.
-To learn more about our accredited residential and outpatient treatment programs, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about our accredited residential and outpatient treatment programs, please contact us.